ThePhD/ThePhD.github.io/_posts/2018-04-15-the-case-for-ptrptr.markdown

 # The Benchmarks

 The benchmarks were written using Google's Benchmark.
 Benchmark takes care of measuring environmental overhead and iterating enough times to produce a statistically valid measurement.
 We then perform a number of repetitions of these iterated benchmarks to collect data to perform some basic analysis.
 There are 2 kinds being tested: having a pointer that was already created and simply resetting into it ("reset"), and having a fresh pointer that was created for each loop ("local").
 C versions were also written as a baseline, but our primary concern is the manual vs. the simple_ptrptr versus the clever_ptrptr versions.
-Here's what the C code version for a local pointer looks like:
+Here's what the C code version and `ptrptr`-abstraction versions for a local pointer looks like:

 ```cpp
 #include <benchmark/benchmark.h>